Maggot-Freak/Maggot-Freak/README.md

 - 16+ to interact on safe server
 - 18+ to interact on 18+ server (obviously)
 - Very unlikely to actually respond.
-I struggle a lot with anxiety and talking to people is often impossible.
+I have VERY bad (social) anxiety.
+Talking to people is often impossible for me.
+Please don't take it personally.
 - Mostly just here to create ponies and sit around.